-The Words of Thanks pattern is taken from Collaboration Patterns (Iba and Isaku, 2013; Iba and Iba Lab., 2014c), and the GIFT of Words pattern is taken from Words for a Journey (Iba, Kaneko et al., 2016; Iba, Matsumoto et al., 2016; Iba and Okada, 2015).
+The Words of Thanks pattern is taken from Collaboration Patterns [33, 34], and the GIFT of Words pattern is taken from Words for a Journey [27-29]

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Gift of Words A "Thank You" is a great gift to give.
 You are gaining support from many people around you.
 In this context, you are feeling grateful toward these people, but they will not understand if it is just in your mind.
 Therefore, express your thankfulness in words.
-Words for a Journey
+Words for a Journey Words of Thanks Conveying your feelings of thankfulness.
 The project is operating.
 In this context, you take the environment you are in for granted, and don't notice the efforts and kindness of others.
 Therefore, reconsider the environment that you are in and show thankfulness for the support you are receiving.
 Collaboration Patterns

-15. Appreciate the irreplaceable times that will become PRECIOUS MEMORIES and save them as pictures.
+4.15 Appreciate the irreplaceable times that will become Precious Memories and save them as pictures.